Musawarchan/simple_math_quiz/README.md

-# Math Drill MVP - Educational Web Application
+# Math Drill - Educational Web Application

 A comprehensive, child-friendly web application for practicing addition and multiplication drills with numbers 0-9.
 Built with Flutter Web using clean architecture principles and modern state management patterns.